nmckenzie1/ReadMeGenerator/sample.md

   ## Contributing

-  If you would like to contribute to this app please e-mail me.
+  TO SAMPLE

   ## Future

-  In the future I would like the readMe files to generate with inline HTML.
+  SAMPLE

   ## Contact

-  If you would like to know more about the repo, contact me directly at n.mckenzie@live.com.
-You can find more of my work at [nmckenzie1](https://github.com/nmckenzie1/).
+  If you would like to know more about the repo, contact me directly at Sample.
+You can find more of my work at [Sample](https://github.com/Sample/).

   ## Acknowledgements
-  N/A
+  SAMPLE